mlukan/GDA3B2021/git-presentation/README.md

 Commit your modified files (after `git add`).
 Creates a snapshot (file version) in your local copy of the repository.Commit message will be the commit description.

 `git push`
 Pushes your local commit to the remote repository

+`git checkout <branch name>`
+Switch to "<branch name>".You must commit your changes before switching branches.

+`git branch --list`
+List all available branches

+`git branch <branch name>`
+Create branch "<branch name>"

 # Merge/pull requests
 **TBD**